acorus-networks/juniper-automation-labs/README.md

 ### Step 2: IGP configuration

-In this lab we'll configure OSPF to perform loopbacks reachability.
+In this lab we'll configure interco's and OSPF to perform loopbacks reachability.

 It is a requirement for the next lab as we'll setup IBGP sessions.

 We'll also run some tests to ensure we have a working topology.

-#### Configure loopbacks on devices :
+#### Templates review & configuration :

 Current setup :